abelardojarab/gputeachingkit-labs/Module8/Convolution/description.markdown

+---
+title: Convolution
+author: GPU Teaching Kit -- Accelerated Computing
+---

 ## Objective

-The lab's objective is to implement a tiled image convolution using both shared and constant memory as discussed in class.
+The lab's objective is to implement a tiled image convolution using both shared and constant memory.
-Like what's discussed in class, we will have a constant 5x5 convolution mask, but will have arbitrarily sized image (We will assume the image dimensions are greater than 5x5 in this Lab).
+We will have a constant 5x5 convolution mask, but will have arbitrarily sized image (assume the image dimensions are greater than 5x5 for this Lab).

 To use the constant memory for the convolution mask, you can first transfer the mask data to the device.
 Assume you decided to name the pointer to the device array for the mask M.
-As described in Lecture 3-5, you can use `const float * __restrict__ M` as one of the parameters during your kernel launch.
+You can use `const float * __restrict__ M` as one of the parameters during your kernel launch.
 This informs the compiler that the contents of the mask array are constants and will only be accessed through pointer variable `M`.
 This will enable the compiler to place the data into constant memory and allow the SM hardware to aggressively cache the mask data at runtime.